StreetMesh/.github/README.md

 ## Architecture

+This section is not exhaustive.
+For a deep dive, see *Projects* below.

 StreetMesh is a decentralized solution for spatializing the web, which itself is a decentralized system.

 To access the traditional web, users use *Web Browsers* (like [Chrome](https://www.google.com/chrome/) and [Safari](https://www.apple.com/safari/)) to connect to *Web Servers* (like [nginx](https://nginx.org/)), download, and render text and binary data into mostly 2D and some 3D user interfaces.